jnsgruk/firecracker-ubuntu/README.md

 cp build/dist/vmlinux build/dist/image.ext4 vm/
 ```

-2.(Optional) Resize the disk image so that there is some space on the rootfs for you to install
+2. (Optional) Resize the disk image so that there is some space on the rootfs for you to install
 packages, store files, etc.

 ```bash